lewagon/rails-kickoff/README.md

 This is Le Wagon's kick-off roadmap for the lead dev (in charge of setup / deployment / collaboration).

+If you don't want to run this steps by hand, check out the [wagon_rails](https://github.com/lewagon/wagon-rails) gem.

 ## Rails new

 Create the project locally and on Github